 Grabbing images from Google is easy.
 You search, copy and paste.
 It’s a no-brainer and often the first thing students do when creating any sort of digital project that requires images.

 But how do your students know if they have permission to use someone else’s photos?
-To be in alignment with the ISTE Standards for Students on digital citizenship, students need to understand copyright and how to find royalty-free images that are OK to use in projects.
+To be a good digital citizen and be in alignment with the ISTE's Digital Citizen standard, students need to understand copyright and how to find royalty-free images that are OK to use in projects.

 One example of a digital activity that requires royalty-free media is a book trailer project I often assign to my fifth graders.
 Students create 60- to 90-second movie trailers of books they have read.
 The trailer consists of a series of images and text that work together to tell the story of the book that excites readers without giving away too much of the plot.
 The trailer is coupled with a royalty-free soundtrack (we use Soundzabound) to add to the drama and auditory aesthetics of the final product.